searchspring/snap/docs/TEMPLATES_THEMING.md

 ```

-##### Theme `overrides` with Cascading Component Selectors
+##### Theme `overrides` with Cascading Component Props
-While the previous example demonstrated overriding all instances of image and button components, you may often need to target specific subcomponents within a larger component or template.
-This is where cascading component selectors come into play.
+While the previous example demonstrated overriding all instances of image and button components, you may often need to target specific sub-components within a larger component or template.
+This is where cascading component props come into play.

-Cascading component selectors within `overrides.components` are available as TypeScript types.
-It's strongly recommended to use your IDE's IntelliSense (code completion) feature to explore available cascading component selector values, rather than trying to memorize the subcomponent structure of each component.
+Cascading component props within `overrides.components` are available as TypeScript types.
+It's strongly recommended to use your IDE's IntelliSense (code completion) feature to explore available cascading component prop selectors and values.

 Some components contain multiple subcomponents of the same type.
 For instance, the `<Pagination>` component includes icons for both `<Icon name='next'>` and `<Icon name='prev'>`.
 To target a specific icon, you can add a "class-like" suffix to the component selector, which will target that particular icon by its `name` attribute.
+When named, components will contain a `ss-name` attribute in the DOM with the available name to target.

 Here's an example that demonstrates targeting specific subcomponents: